dbsxodud-11/RL_implementations/README.md

         - Since REINFORCE algorihm uses Monte-Carlo estimation, it has high variance.
 To mitigate this issue, we typically subtract a state-dependent baseline(e.x value function) to reduce variance

-    3. Actor-Critic
+    3. Advantage Actor-Critic(A2C)

-        - Actor-Critic method uses Critic to assist the policy update
+        - Actor-Critic method uses Critic to assist the policy update.
+A2C algorithm calculates advantage value using critic, which measures whether or not the action is better or worse than policy's default behaviour.
+It allows us to reduce variance substantially at the cost of introducing bias

     4. Generalized Advantage Estimation(GAE)